Dasavatar – The Flood

 Vishnu’s Role in the Dashavatara

-The Matsya Avatar is considered the first of Vishnu’s Dashavatara (ten principal incarnations).
 Each of Vishnu’s incarnations is associated with restoring balance and protecting Dharma (cosmic law) in times of great peril.
 In this case, Vishnu, as Matsya, ensures the preservation of life on Earth and the continuation of human civilization.
-This incarnation marks the beginning of Vishnu’s ongoing commitment to intervening whenever the cosmic order is threatened.
+This incarnation, as described in both the Dashavatara narratives and supplemental sources like the Matsya Purana, marks the beginning of Vishnu’s ongoing commitment to intervene when the cosmic order is threatened.

 Conclusion